WhatsWrongHere/TestSvc/README.md

 - **Error Handling:** If the custom config file contains unexpected parameters, the application will try to read and save the allowed values of options, then rewrite your config file to update incorrect values with the current ones.
 - **File Deletion:** If you delete the custom config file, the service will switch to the default one, if it exists, and use the saved options.
 If there is no default config file, it will create one and update it with the current configuration from memory.
 If you delete the default config file, the service will forget about your custom file and create a new default one.

+### About allowed values:
+- **fetch_rate** - integers starting from 1 (one time per date) up to 2480 (two times per minute)
+- **currencies**: one or several currencies codes with the comma-separator: AUD, CAD, CNY, HRK, CZK, DKK, HKD, HUF, INR, IDR, ILS, JPY, KZT, KRW, MXN, MDL, NZD, NOK, SAR, SGD, ZAR, SEK, CHF, EGP, GBP, USD, BYN, RON, TRY, XDR, BGN, EUR, PLN, DZD, BDT, AMD, IRR, IQD, KGS, LBP, LYD, MYR, MAD, PKR, VND, THB, AED, TND, UZS, TMT, RSD, AZN, TJS, GEL, BRL, XAU, XAG, XPT, XPD.
+- **request_parameters**: one or several of: exchangedate, r030, cc, txt, enname, rate, units, rate_per_unit, group, calcdate with comma as separator.
+- **configuration_file**: this parameter should not be modified both at the custom or default config file, but allowed values:
+  - existing ".ini" file with full name like `"C:\\TestDir\\config.ini"` with double quotes to ensure all spaces will correctly threated and double splashes to ensure it can be parsed correctly
+  - `default` - with qutoes to specify default config location.
+- **save_path**: any existing path or `default` to specify the default path.
+- **save_mode**: `different_files` or `single_file`
+- **save_file**: any existing propper-formated file, corresponding to extension in `"C:\\TestDir\\save\\output.json"` format: using double quotes and double slahes.
+- **extension**: `json`, `xml` or `csv`

 ## Uninstallation

 Uninstallation pocedure is easy to perform using console: